IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Basic/manual.md

 ### Step 1 - Signals

+!!! info "Common Anode vs Common Cathode"
+    The Block Signal Basic supports both common anode (positive) and common cathode (negative) signals, but all of the signals connected must be of one type or the other.
+Mixing common anode and common cathode signals on the same Switch Signal Basic is not supported.

 Most applications will want to use two signals - a single-headed LED signal in each direction.

 LED signals with the usual red/yellow/green leads can be wired into the terminal blocks.
 The common wire should be connected to the terminal block labeled **SIGNAL COMMON**, and the individual color leads should be attached to the respective **R** (red), **Y** (yellow), and **G** (green) positions on the **SIGNAL A** and **SIGNAL B** terminal blocks.